The Flawed RFP: A Time Sink in the Digital Age

 7. Conduct Visits

-Deliverable: Site Visit Scores
+Deliverable: Field Visit Scores

 8. Select Vendor